PandaLakes/Contract_maker/README.md

 # Contracter Crew

 Welcome to the Contracter Crew project.
+A crew of ai agents collaborate with each other to build a full customized contract based on your input sent to your email.
+For related project check https://github.com/PandaLakes/rag_contracts
 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.